 - Intent: To either be added to existing customer IAM groups or to be given to new customer groups.
 This policy allows the user to manipulate all services within AWS, but restricts certain views and actions that would be confusing or cause conflict in an Optimized account.

-- Change Requests: CenturyLink expects to improve these policies over time to allow more permissions to the Customer users.
+- Change Requests: This will be applied by default, but we can work with you to ensure the policy does not impact existing functionality.
 If there are any concerns or desired exceptions regarding these policies, please submit a ticket and one of our Product Team members will be glad to discuss it with you.

 - Policy Summary